5. Classes

 }

-// The function parameter is of type Class1 or a derived class
+// the function parameter is of type Class1 or derived

 print $c1->f() + $c1->g() . "\n";